-During 2003, Messrs.
-Halsted, Kramer, Halvorson, Lawrence and Bennett Nussbaum served on the Audit Committee.
+During 2004, Messrs.
+Scott Halsted, Richard Kramer, William Mercer and Eric Halvorson served on the Audit Committee.
 The Audit Committee currently consists of Messrs.
-Halsted, Kramer and Halvorson, with Mr. Kramer serving as chairman of the committee and the Audit Committee financial expert.
-Our Audit Committee is composed of "independent" directors, as determined in accordance with Rule 4200(a)(15) of the Nasdaq Stock Market's regulations.
-The Audit Committee operates pursuant to a written charter adopted by the Board of Directors, a copy of which is attached as Annex A to this proxy statement.
+Kramer, Mercer and Halvorson, with Mr. Kramer serving as chairman and the Audit Committee financial expert.
+Our Audit Committee is composed of "independent" directors, as determined in accordance with Rule 4200(a)(15) of the Nasdaq Stock Market's regulations and Rule 10A-3 of the Securities Exchange Act of 1934 as amended.
+The Audit Committee operates pursuant to a written charter adopted by the Board of Directors, a copy of which was attached as Annex A to the proxy statement for our 2004 annual meeting of stockholders.

-Management is responsible for our internal controls and the financial reporting process.
+As described more fully in its charter, the purpose of the Audit Committee is to assist the Board of Directors with its oversight responsibilities regarding the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, assessing the independent accountants' qualifications and independence and the performance of the persons performing internal audit duties for the Company and the independent accountants.
+Management is responsible for preparation, presentation and integrity of the Company's financial statements as well as the Company's financial reporting process, accounting policies, internal audit function, internal accounting controls and disclosure controls and procedures.
 The independent accountants are responsible for performing an independent audit of our consolidated financial statements in accordance with generally accepted auditing standards and to issue a report thereon.
 The Audit Committee's responsibility is to monitor and oversee these processes.
-The following is the Audit Committee's report submitted to the Board of Directors for 2003.
+The following is the Audit Committee's report submitted to the Board of Directors for 2004.